kevinmbuicode/Booking-App-with-Node/README.md

 # Booking-App-with-Node
-Booking App with Node, JWT, MongoDB and Express
+Booking App with Node, JWT, MongoDB and Express.